When Should You Get an Estate Plan?

 A simple will can ease future tension for your family members and offer them confidence that they are carrying out your instructions.

-In this guide, I will cover all the information you need to know about when to begin estate planning, including:
+This guide covers what to know about when to begin estate planning, including:

 • When is an estate plan required?